herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/Modules/Lifecycle System/Document Lifecycle-Driven Invalidation System.md

     - Provide different scheduling strategies (e.g., immediate for testing, batch updates to reduce overhead, etc.)
     - Prioritize visible content if relevant
     - Batch and throttle updates to prevent performance bottlenecks
-    - Integrate with the DocumentLifecycleManager to trigger style/layout calculations
+    - Integrate with the LifecycleManager to trigger style/layout calculations
 - **Key Methods**:

     - `ScheduleUpdate(UpdateType type)` – Request a scheduled update for a given type (style, layout, or paint)